ciaranrobrien/SwiftUIIndexedList/README.md

 *struct* · A type that describes the appearance and behaviour of data in an index bar.
 * `contentID`: The identifier of the view to scroll to.
 * `displayPriority`: The display priority of the label.
-The system considers the display priority during the layout of a truncated index bar.
-No priority guarantees the label will be displayed.
+The system may consider the display priority during the layout of a truncated index bar.
     * `standard`: The standard display priority.
     * `increased`: The increased display priority.
+An increased priority does not guarantee the label will be displayed.
 * `title`, `image` and `systemImage`: The parameters used to construct the label.

 ### Indexable